zrlay/dj-braintree/docs/settings.rst

 By default, the plan change policy described in item 3 above holds also for plan upgrades.

-Assigning ``True`` to ``DJSTRIPE_PRORATION_POLICY_FOR_UPGRADES`` allows dj-stripe to prorate plans in the specific case of an upgrade.
+Assigning ``True`` to ``DJSTRIPE_PRORATION_POLICY_FOR_UPGRADES`` allows dj-braintree to prorate plans in the specific case of an upgrade.
 Therefore, if a customer upgrades their plan, their new plan is effective right away, and they get billed for the new plan's amount minus the unused balance from their previous plan.

 DJSTRIPE_SEND_INVOICE_RECEIPT_EMAILS (=True)
 =============================================

-By default dj-stripe sends emails for each receipt.
+By default dj-braintree sends emails for each receipt.
 You can turn this off by setting this value to ``False``.

 DJSTRIPE_SUBSCRIPTION_REQUIRED_EXCEPTION_URLS (=())
 ======================================================

-Used by ``djstripe.middleware.SubscriptionPaymentMiddleware``
+Used by ``djbraintree.middleware.SubscriptionPaymentMiddleware``

 Rules: